NextCommunity/NextCommunity.github.io/_networks/victoraraica.md

 languages: python js css3 html5
 ---

-Hello, I'm Victor, I'm 19 years old and I live in Venezuela, I started programing in 2019 with Python as a hobby makins games and animations in pygame, and in 2020 I started learning about web development
+Hello, I'm Victor, I'm 19 years old, and I live in Venezuela.
+I started programming in 2019 with Python as a hobby making games and animations in pygame, and in 2020 I started learning about web development.